apitable/apitable-settings-generator/README.md

 ## Conventions

+We make some convetion that help you do more magic work:

 - Ignore the column that name starts with `.`;
 - Ignore the Primary Key that valut starts with `.`;

+If you want to more features, please [new an issue](https://github.com/apitable/apitable-settings-generator/issues/new) for us.